 - A16.
 The auditor may develop a preliminary view at the planning stage about matters that are likely to be areas of significant auditor attention in the audit and therefore may be key audit matters.
-The auditor may communicate this with those charged with governance when discussing the planned scope and timing of the audit in accordance with ISA (UK) 260 (Revised June 2016).
+The auditor may communicate this with those charged with governance when discussing the planned scope and timing of the audit in accordance with ISA (UK) 260 (Revised November 2019).
 However, the auditor's determination of key audit matters is based on the results of the audit or evidence obtained throughout the audit. - A17.
 Paragraph 9 includes specific required considerations in the auditor's determination of those matters that required significant auditor attention.
 These considerations focus on the nature of matters communicated with those charged with governance that are often linked to matters disclosed in the financial statements, and are intended to reflect areas of the audit of the financial statements that may be of particular interest to intended users.
 The fact that these considerations are required is not intended to imply that matters related to them are always key audit matters; rather, matters related to such specific considerations are key audit matters only if they are determined to be of most significance in the audit in accordance with paragraph 10.
 As the considerations may be interrelated (e.g., matters relating to the circumstances described in paragraphs 9(b)-(c) may also be identified as significant risks), the applicability of more than one of the considerations to a particular matter communicated with those charged with governance may increase the likelihood of the auditor identifying that matter as a key audit matter. - A18.
 In addition to matters that relate to the specific required considerations in paragraph 9, there may be other matters communicated with those charged with governance that required significant auditor attention and that therefore may be determined to be key audit matters in accordance with paragraph 10.
 Such matters may include, for example, matters relevant to the audit that was performed that may not be required to be disclosed in the financial statements.
-For example, the implementation of a new IT system (or significant changes to an existing IT system) during the period may be an area of significant auditor attention, in particular if such a change had a significant effect on the auditor's overall audit strategy or related to a significant risk (e.g., changes to a system affecting revenue recognition).
+For example, the implementation of a new IT system (or significant changes to an existing IT system) during the period may be an

-20 ISA (UK) 600 (Revised June 2016), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 49(d).
+&lt;sup>20 ISA (UK) 600 (Revised November 2019), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 49(d).

-21 ISA (UK) 220 (Revised June 2016), Quality Control for an Audit of Financial Statements, paragraph 18.
+&lt;sup>21 ISA (UK) 220 (Revised November 2019), Quality Control for an Audit of Financial Statements, paragraph 18.